-- (4) Subclauses (1) to (3) do not apply in relation to a worker if the employer already holds vaccination information that the worker is:

-- (a) fully vaccinated; or

-- (b) an excepted person.
+- (4) Subclauses (1) to (3) do not apply in relation to a worker if the employer already holds vaccination information that the worker: - (a) is fully vaccinated; or - (b) will be an excepted person for the period beginning when these directions commence and ending when these directions end.

-5 Employer must ensure unvaccinated workers do not work outside ordinary place of residence
+5 Employer must ensure unvaccinated workers do not work outside ordinary place of residence to work for that employer outside the worker's ordinary place of residence.